You’ve found this amazing problem to solve for users who’d get huge value out of it, if only their bosses would let them use it

 You build the thing and then scratch your head about why it’s not converting

-Worse case you’ve missed the fact that your industry works on extremely gate-kept tender processes or only buys from buddies at the country club
+Worst case you’ve missed the fact that your industry works on extremely gate-kept tender processes or only buys from buddies at the country club

 In complex B2B situations, it might not only be selling to the right people but the fact there’s an entire class of (super) user with a whole feature set they’ll need (admin tools, dashboards, reporting) that your product will be completely unsellable without, which you then have to add time to build